-- Accommodation in a large house in the Asheville area where we can continue learning and confidence building off the water.
+- Accommodation in a large house in the Asheville area with your own private room.

-- A la carte breakfast items (breakfast food will be supplied for you to make your own – unless you want to eat Anna’s oatmeal or quinoa cream).
+- A la carte breakfast items (breakfast food will be supplied for you to make your own – unless you want to eat Anna’s oatmeal or chia pudding).

 - River lunch that includes wraps or sandwiches with organic ingredients that can be made to suit dietary restrictions.

 - Transport to and from river.